Bruce Highway state-controlled roads

-Bruce Highway state-controlled roads presents information about how the Bruce Highway is described for administrative and funding purposes by the Queensland Department of Transport and Main Roads, and about the state-controlled roads that intersect with it.
+Bruce Highway state-controlled roads presents information about how the Bruce Highway is described for administrative and funding purposes by the Department of Transport & Main Roads, and about the state-controlled roads that intersect with it.

 Overview

-The Bruce Highway runs from to in Queensland, Australia.
+The Bruce Highway runs from Bald Hills to Cairns in Queensland, Australia.
 It is a state-controlled road, subdivided into fourteen sections for administrative and funding purposes.
 All sections are part of the National Highway.